EVENTTY/EVENTTY.github.io/_pages/about.md

 <br>

-Eventty has proudly been serving the Central Coast community for nearly a decade through providing music and entertainment for organisations such as:
+Eventty has proudly served the Central Coast community for over a decade, providing music and entertainment for organisations including:

 <figure class="third">
 	<img src="/images/a.jpg">